konnektr-io/db-query-operator/README.md

       name: db-credentials
       # Optional: Namespace of the Secret (defaults to this CR's namespace)
       # namespace: database-secrets

+      # Option 1: Use a complete connection URI (recommended for CNPG)
+      # If your secret contains a full connection URI (e.g., from CloudNativePG's fqdn-uri field)
+      # uriKey: fqdn-uri

+      # Option 2: Use individual connection fields (original approach)
       # Optional: Override default keys in the Secret
       # hostKey: DB_HOST
       # portKey: DB_PORT